OxfordRSE/python-packaging-course/site/content/intermezzo_virtual_environments/installing_different_versions_of_a_package.md

 In the previous section you learned how to share a package across several projects, or analyses.
-However, as your package and analyses evolve asynchronously, it is likely that you will reach a point when you'd like differnet analyses to use different versions of your package, or different versions of  third-party packages that your analysis rely on.
+However, as your package and analyses evolve asynchronously, it is likely that you will reach a point when you'd like different analyses to use different versions of your package, or different versions of third-party packages that your analysis rely on.

 The question is then: _how to install two different versions of a same package?_